 While nearby Moab might get all the attention, Fruita offers similar backcountry terrain and breathtaking scenery but without all the crowds.
-Here are a few suggestions for those looking to experience the Grand Valley on two wheels.
+Here are a few suggestions for those looking to experience the Grand Junction on two wheels.

 Kokopelli’s Trail gets all the headlines, and for good reason.
 Its 140 miles of singletrack, dirt roads and ORV trails stretch from Fruita to Moab, and offer some of the best of the Colorado Plateau’s scenery.
 It also offers a variety of challenges, ranging from long coasts down the backside of a ridge, to truly grueling uphill climbs.
 Over the course of three to five days (the typical trip duration), you will experience it all, including frequent views of the Colorado River and red rock outcroppings straight from old Western films.
 The group of private biking enthusiasts known as the Colorado Plateau Mountain Bike Trail Association (COPMOBA) built Kokopelli’s Trail in 1989, and they clearly knew what they were doing.